 A vast moving forward.
 But it’s not all change.
 A lot of it’s revival.
 A second renaissance if you will.
 A resurrection of history…

 For I see harbors where people are giving tours on ships that were built to replicate real medieval ships.
-On screens and tablets I see people watching longsword tournaments instead of football.
+On screens and tablets I see people watching longsword tournaments instead of modern football.
 In popular culture I see castles and cartoon samurai.
 Welcome to the Second Renaissance where digital currencies can be discovered in mathematical equations, where answers to ancient questions are being shared in vast quantities and where people are harnessing the wind once more instead of burning coal.